History of Penkridge: Changing fortunes

 Not until fifty years later do we get parish-level employment data, this time including women, but not directly comparable.
 305 of the 638 working men are accounted for by agriculture – about 48%: a considerable, if not precipitous drop.
 The great majority of the women are shown as status unknown or not in a specified employment.
 Of those who are employed, 150, the vast majority, are in domestic service.
 These actually form the largest single group of employees after the agriculturalists, and probably found work with many middle-class families as well as with the gentry.
 The hospitality industry seems to have been quite important: forty men are shown as working in food and lodging – a significant number, although not surprising on a major route.
 Oddly only one woman is listed in the same trade: almost certainly many women worked part-time or in family concerns, without showing up in the figures.
 A good proportion of the 15 men working with carriages and horses probably serviced the inn customers too.
 The diversity of trades is marked.
 No less than 43 – 25 women and 18 men – were involved in dress-making, an important part of any retail centre at the time.
 There were quarrymen, traders, and many others.
 However, professionals are numbered at only 14.
 Most of these must have been associated with the church and the gentry estates: although a lively shopping centre, Penkridge did not have the numbers of lawyers and executives characteristic of the county towns and larger market towns.

 Penkridge owed much to its transport links, which were always good, but steadily improved.
-The main Stafford-Wolverhampton route, now the A449 road was turnpiked under an Act of 1760: there was a toll gate just north of the Rodbaston turning.
+The main Stafford-Wolverhampton route, now the A449 road was turnpiked under the Stafford, Worcester and Warwick Roads Act 1760 (1 Geo.
+3. c.
+39): there was a toll gate just north of the Rodbaston turning.
 Bull Bridge, which carries the road over the Penk, was rebuilt in 1796 and widened in 1822.
 The improved road quickly attracted traffic, with stops at Penkridge from coaches on the London - Manchester, Birmingham - Manchester, and Birmingham - Liverpool routes by 1818.